CDC-DNPAO/CDCAnthro/README.md

 cdcanthro(data, age = age_in_months, wt = weight_kg, ht = height_cm, bmi = bmi, all = FALSE)

+[Note that sex is not an argument - see the Details section.]

 The default for 'all' is FALSE - See Details

 cdcanthro(data, age_in_months, weight_kg, height_cm, bmi)